mo-rjr/hello-notkotlin/readme.md

 * native-image -- you get this using GraalVM's gu tool: `gu install native-image`
-* adding things to my `~/.bashrc` seemed to be the best way to deal with having persistent PATH variables, and if I added them to the front of the PATH it didn't matter if Windows variants of the same thing were found further down the list
+* adding things to my `~/.bashrc` seemed to be the best way to deal with having persistent PATH variables, and if I added them to the front of the PATH it didn't matter if Windows variants of the same thing were found further down the list (when stuff like java was only available in a Windows .exe form on the path I got confusing error messages)
 * I needed some cpp header stuff to be available
     * online it suggested `sudo apt-get install build-essential` but I already seemed to have that
     * `sudo apt-get install zlib1g-dev` sorted me out